CircleShift/tnsl-lang/spec/2 - related.md

 Use the `include` directive to include other code.
 This can be a library using single quotation marks (example: `:include 'tnslc'`), another file using a path with double quotes (example: `:include "c.tnsl"` reads as `:include "./c.tnsl"`), or a module in a subfolder using expanded syntax (`:include "some_module"` reads as `:include "./some_module/some_module.tnsl"`).

 No header guard is needed, tnslc can pick up on if a file has already been included in the project.

+Cyclic dependency for files is fine.
+Cyclic dependency for structs is not.

 ## Section 4 - libtnsl